-You can use Confluent Operator for a 30-day trial period without a license key.
+You can use Confluent Operator and Confluent Control Center for a 30-day trial period without a license key.

-After 30 days, Operator requires a license key.
+After 30 days, Operator and Control Center require a license key.
 Confluent issues keys to subscribers, along with providing enterprise-level support for Confluent Platform and Confluent Operator.
-If you are a subscriber, please contact Confluent Support at email@example.com for more information.
+If you are a subscriber, please contact Confluent Support at firstname.lastname@example.org for more information.

-See Adding a license key if you have received a key for Confluent Operator.
+See Add a license key if you have received a key for Confluent Operator.